custom-select/custom-select/README.md

 ```

 Also [state classes](#state-classes) will be added and removed while plugin working.

+You can use default css included in plugin [release](https://github.com/custom-select/custom-select/releases/latest) or style it by yourself.
-You can style it by yourself via css, check the examples for inspirations.
+You can also use advanced techniques for using native select on Mobile/touch devices.
+Check the examples for inspirations.

 ## Plugin init
 ```js